Tutorial

 Advanced: Custom Memory Servers

-If the default Memory server doesn't meet your needs, you can build a custom memory server.
+If the default Memory server does not meet your needs, you can build a custom memory server.
 Common customizations include:

-• Vector search: Add embedding-based search so the AI can find relevant memories by semantic similarity, not just exact matches.
+• Vector search: Add embedding-based search so the AI can find relevant memories by semantic similarity, not just exact name matches.
+Use an embedding model to vectorize observations and store them alongside the text.

-• Shared team memory: Store the knowledge graph in a shared location (network drive, S3) so team members share a common context.
+• Shared team memory: Store the knowledge graph in a shared location (network drive, S3, database) so team members share a common context about the project.
+Be cautious about write conflicts if multiple people access the memory simultaneously.

 Frequently Asked Questions